EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Related Work

 \subsection{Exocentric-Egocentric Translation}

-Egocentric vision has also been scaling up particularly due to the introduction of benchmarks \cite{damen2018scaling, kwon2021h2o, grauman2022ego4d, damen2022rescaling, sener2022assembly101, grauman2024ego}.
-Specifically, \cite{kwon2021h2o, sener2022assembly101, grauman2024ego} opens up new opportunities for joint egocentric and exocentric vision with large-scale synchronized multi-view egocentric-exocentric videos with multi-modality annotations.Recently, research on exocentric-to-egocentric (and vice versa) translation \cite{luo2024intention, luo2024put, cheng20244diff, liu2024exocentric, xu2025egoexo} has also gained significant attention.
-Intention-Ego2Exo \cite{luo2024intention} proposed an intention-driven ego-to-exo video generation framework that leverages head trajectory and action descriptions to guide content-consistent and motion-aware video synthesis.
-Exo2Ego \cite{luo2024put} introduced a two-stage generative framework for exocentric-to-egocentric view translation that leverages structure transformation and diffusion-based hallucination with hand layout priors.
-4Diff \cite{cheng20244diff} proposed a 3D-aware diffusion model for translating exocentric images into egocentric views using egocentric point cloud rasterization and 3D-aware rotary cross-attention.
-Exo2Ego-V \cite{liu2024exocentric} presented a diffusion-based method for generating egocentric videos from sparse 360° exocentric views of skilled daily-life activities, addressing challenges like viewpoint variation and motion complexity.EgoExo-Gen \cite{xu2025egoexo} addressed cross-view video prediction by generating future egocentric frames from an exocentric video, the initial egocentric frame, and textual instructions, using hand-object interaction dynamics as key guidance.
+Egocentric vision has also been scaling up particularly due to the introduction of benchmarks \citep{damen2018scaling, kwon2021h2o, grauman2022ego4d, damen2022rescaling, sener2022assembly101, grauman2024ego}.
+Recently, research on exocentric-to-egocentric (and vice versa) translation \citep{luo2024intention, luo2024put, cheng20244diff, liu2024exocentric, xu2025egoexo} has also gained significant attention.
+Intention-Ego2Exo \citep{luo2024intention} proposed an intention-driven ego-to-exo video generation framework that leverages head trajectory and action descriptions to guide content-consistent and motion-aware video synthesis.
+Exo2Ego \citep{luo2024put} introduced a two-stage generative framework for exocentric-to-egocentric view translation that leverages structure transformation and diffusion-based hallucination with hand layout priors.
+4Diff \citep{cheng20244diff} proposed a 3D-aware diffusion model for translating exocentric images into egocentric views using egocentric point cloud rasterization and 3D-aware rotary cross-attention.
+Exo2Ego-V \citep{liu2024exocentric} presented a diffusion-based method for generating egocentric videos from sparse 360° exocentric views of skilled daily-life activities, addressing challenges like viewpoint variation and motion complexity.
+EgoExo-Gen \citep{xu2025egoexo} addressed cross-view video prediction by generating future egocentric frames from an exocentric video, the initial egocentric frame, and textual instructions, using hand-object interaction dynamics as key guidance.
 However, these works have fatal limitations: dependency of 2D layouts, pre-defined relative camera pose, multi-view or consecutive sequences inputs, and the challenge of integrating multiple external modalities, such as textual description and pose map.